Shang Chunsong

-Shang Chunsong (商春松 (商春松, Shāng Chūnsōng); born 18 March 1996) is a senior elite Chinese artistic gymnast.
-She represented China at the 2013, 2014, and 2015 World Championships and was a member of the Chinese silver-medal-winning teams at the latter two events.
-Shang was the captain of the bronze-medal-winning team at the 2016 Summer Olympics in Rio de Janeiro, Brazil, where she placed 4th in the individual all-around competition.
-Domestically, she is the 2015 and 2016 Chinese national all-around champion.
+Shang Chunsong (商春松 (商春松, Shāng Chūnsōng); born 18 March 1996) is a Chinese artistic gymnast and traceur.
+Shang was the captain of the bronze medal-winning team at the 2016 Summer Olympics in Rio de Janeiro.
+Additionally she represented China at the 2013, 2014, and 2015 World Championships where she won silver with the team at the latter two.
+Domestically she is the 2015 and 2016 Chinese national all-around champion.
+In Parkour she is the 2024 World freestyle champion.

 Personal life

 Shang was born on 18 March 1996.
 She grew up in a very poor family, and she was malnourished as a child.
 Both of Shang's parents are construction workers in Changsha.
 She has a brother who has a visual impairment, and her biggest hope is to earn enough money to cure her brother's eyesight.
-She bought a house for her brother in Changsha after winning 163,425 USD from the 2013 Chinese National Games.
+She bought a house for her brother in Changsha after winning $163,425 USD from the 2013 Chinese National Games.
 Her brother, Shang Lei, said, “My sister said it’s for me when I get married.
 She paid down most of the payment, and I’m working hard as well."
 When told of his sister's winnings, Shang Lei said, “It doesn't matter how much the prize money is, I just want my sister to smile more.”

-Senior career
+Artistic gymnastics career

 2012

 Shang's senior debut came in 2012.
 She competed with the Chinese team at the Pacific Rim Championships, winning silver with the team.
 She also placed fourth on bars and beam, and fifth in the all-around.
 She was later named to the Chinese team for the Asian Championships.
 She won gold on balance beam and floor exercise, gold with the Chinese team, and bronze in the all-around.